murphyqm/welcome-res-comp-dev/book/_build/html/_sources/example_section/02-data_management.md

 - Finding a repository tailored to your data is key to making it findable and accessible by the broader community

 ```

+### Attribution

+This lesson was adapted from and includes material from Wilson et al.
+[Good Enough Practices for Scientific Computing](https://github.com/swcarpentry/good-enough-practices-in-scientific-computing) and the SWC Incubator Module [Good Enough Practices in Scientific Computing](https://carpentries-lab.github.io/good-enough-practices/index.html).